olgarithms/sphinx-tutorial/docs/selecting-a-theme.md

 ---

 What if you wanted a different appearance for your website?
 Sphinx ships with a number of built-in themes.
-You can also install and use a theme from `PyPI`.
+You can also install and use a theme from PyPI.
 We'll cover how to do both in this section.

 ### Using a built-in theme
-First, browse through `Sphinx`'s
+First, browse through Sphinx's
 [built-in themes](https://www.sphinx-doc.org/en/master/usage/theming.html#builtin-themes) and
 select your favourite.
 We picked the theme `classic`.
 In `conf.py`, navigate to the section `Options for HTML output` and edit the `html_theme` variable: